-Recently, a similar issue has also been observed in the (semi-) supervised learning with GNNs.
+Recently, a similar limitation has also been observed in the (semi-) supervised learning with GNNs.
 For example, different models for node classification, such as GCN~\cite{Kipf2017}, GAT~\cite{Velickovic2018}, and EGNN~\cite{Gong2019}, usually achieved their best performance with two-layer structures.
-When stacking more layers and adopting non-linearity, the performance of these models tends to degrade.
-Such a phenomenon has been referred to as over-smoothing where, as the number of layers increases, the node representation in these models tends to converge to a certain value and thus become indistinguishable.
-Lately, a number of studies have been conducted to address the over-smoothing problem of (semi-) supervised learning with GNNs, for example,~\cite{Chen2020,Kipf2017,Li2018,Rong2020,Xu2018}.
+When stacking more layers, the performance of these models tends to degrade.
+Such a phenomenon has been referred to as over-smoothing where, as the number of layers increases, the node representation in these models tends to converge to a certain value and thus become indistinguishable~\cite{Kipf2017}.
+Lately, a number of studies have been conducted to address the over-smoothing problem of (semi-) supervised learning with GNNs, e.g.,~\cite{Xu2018,Li2018,Rong2020,Chen2020}.

-In general, GNNs-based node classification, such as~\cite{Kipf2017}, is (semi-) superivsed learning, and its final output is a multi-dimensional vector, consisting of predicted labels for unlabeled nodes.
-In contrast, link prediction, such as~\cite{Kipf2016}, typically is regarded as an unsupervised learning task and its final output is an adjacency matrix which is much higher dimensional than the number of nodes.
+In general, GNNs-based node classification, such as~\cite{Kipf2017}, is (semi-) supervised learning, and its final output is a multi-dimensional vector consisting of predicted labels for unlabeled nodes.
+In contrast, link prediction, such as~\cite{Kipf2016}, is typically regarded as an unsupervised learning task, and its final output is an adjacency matrix of a much higher dimension than that of the nodes.
 Thus, link prediction can be regarded as an inverse problem of decoding a noisy adjacency matrix with potentially many missing values of a graph into the underlying true values and thus appears to be more challenging than node classification in terms of supervision and potential output dimensionality.
-Besides, although the performance of both node classification and link predication decreases with the increase of the number of layers, due to the nature of GNNs, the accuracies of node classification eventually converge to different constants~\cite{Chen2020,Wang2019}, while the final results of link predication will converge to about $0.5$ (see Figure~\ref{fig:01}).
-Given all these patent differences, while the recent development, such as~\cite{Chen2020,Xu2018}, makes deeper extension of GCN for node classification feasible, whether there is an advantage of increasing the depth of GAEs and VGAEs for link prediction still remains unclear.
+Besides, although the performance of both node classification and link prediction degrades with the increase of the number of layers, due to the nature of GNNs, the accuracies of node classification eventually converge to different constants~\cite{Wang2019,Chen2020}, while the final results of link prediction converge to $0.5$ (see Figure~\ref{fig:01}).
+Given all these patent differences, although the recent development in GNNs makes a deeper extension of GCN for node classification feasible, whether there is an advantage of increasing the depth of GAEs (VGAEs) for link prediction still remains unanswered.